 Brian Culp (@culturenmotion) examines inequity and reasons for participation in physical activity, play and sport in communities.
-He is a full professor (2016) and assistant department chair (2021) in the Wellstar College of Health and Human Services at Kennesaw State University.
+He is a full professor (2016) and interim department chair (2021) in the Wellstar College of Health and Human Services at Kennesaw State University.

 Central to his scholarship is a focus on semiotics, archetypes, cross-cultural communication, social justice, multicultural education and organizational change.
 In addition to creating and facilitating opportunities for students to participate in research and civic engagement, he has helped design funded, community based inter-generational programming for various populations.